itsAndot/JustDateIt/README.md

 1. Download the script.
 2. Run the script by double-clicking `start`.
 3. Select your language (1 for English, 2 for Spanish).
+4. Select the folder where the files are.
-4. Relax (if you even have time to!)
+5. Relax (if you even have time to!)

 ## 📋 Requirements